sunlighten007/external_storage_portal/docs/TESTING.md

 # Testing Guide

-This document provides comprehensive information about testing the OTA Image Management Portal.
+This document provides comprehensive information about testing the Sunlighten - Partner Storage.

 ## Overview